awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-deletionpolicy.md

 + If a resource is deleted, the `DeletionPolicy` retains the physical resource but ensures that it's deleted from CloudFormation's scope\.
 + If a resource is updated such that a new physical resource is created to replace the old resource, then the old resource is completely deleted, including from CloudFormation's scope\.

+RetainExceptOnCreate
+CloudFormation deletes newly created resources, but retains existing resources, when a stack operation is rolled back\.
+This ensures new, empty, and unused resources are deleted, while critical resources and their data are retained\. `RetainExceptOnCreate` behaves similar to `Retain` during forward stack operations and stack deletions\. `RetainExceptOnCreate` can be specified for any resource that supports the `DeletionPolicy` attribute\.

 Snapshot
 For resources that support snapshots, CloudFormation creates a snapshot for the resource before deleting it\.
 When CloudFormation completes the stack deletion, the stack will be in the `Delete_Complete` state; however, the snapshots that are created with this policy continue to exist and continue to incur applicable charges until you delete those snapshots\.
 Resources that support snapshots include: